zuoxunwu/Thesis/README.md

 comments implemented

-##Type A format:
+## Type A format:

-1. Synchronized "nonzero", "nonprompt", "antiparticle" without hyphenation
+1. Standardized "beamspot", "nonprompt", "antiparticle", "misreconstruction", "reweight", "subcategory" etc. without hyphenation

+2. No hyphenation "b jet" (by itself).

+3. Hyphenated "b-jet ID" (attributive), "final-state", "long-lived", etc.

+4. "Higgs mass" -> "Higgs boson mass", "Higgs decay" -> "Higgs boson decay", etc.

-2. d0 -> d_0
+5. d0 -> d_0 (did not change plot labels)

-3. In as many as possible places, changed "MC samples" to "simulations"
+6. In as many as possible places, changed "MC samples" to "simulations"

-4. In as many as possible places, changed "Run 2 data" to "2016-2018 dataset" or similar descriptions
+7. In as many as possible places, changed "Run 2 data" to "2016-2018 dataset" or similar descriptions

+8. Fixed some "the" vs no article, and "that" vs "which", but unsure about many places.

+9. Reduced verbosity of text

-##Type B physics:
+## Type B physics:

+All Chapters.
+Adjustments on descriptions following Darin's and Efe's comments

 C1.
 Moved description of antiparticle to the last of the block